 Impressing in quantity surveying and building surveying technical interviews

 Have an RICS-accredited undergraduate or postgraduate degree?
-At an interview or assessment day most surveying graduate employers assess your competency in your discipline, as well as how you think through and then solve technical problems.
+At an interview or assessment day, some graduate surveying employers may assess your technical understanding, as well as how you think through and then solve technical problems.
 How they do this will vary from employer to employer.
 Many ask you technical questions as part of a wider interview, but a few could assess your technical knowledge as part of an assessment day.
 Whether you are faced with interview questions or an assessment centre exercise, the basic preparation you should do is the same.

-Interviewers from top building surveying employers shared with us some of their typical technical questions.
+Interviewers from top building surveying employers shared with us some of their typical technical questions for graduate vacancies.
 These include:

 - What is the process to follow for party wall agreements?